 One of the most extraordinary wild food festivals in New Zealand, the Hokitika Wild Foods Festival needs an adventurous lot of participants.
 Hokitika is a festival that serves crocodile bites, pig ear fritters, lamb testicles, sheep brains and other food items that are very different from what you would expect at a regular food festival.
 The Hokitika Wild Foods Festival is held every year and completed a whopping 30 years in 2018!

-The festival was first started by a Hokitika local-ite, Claire Bryant who set up the festival as an ode to the wild flavours of the West Coast.
+The festival was first started by a Hokitika local-ite, Claire Bryant who set up the festival as an ode to the wild flavors of the West Coast.
 Get your hands on some of the wildest foods that are sold through food stalls at this wild food festival.
-While you chow down these unusual delicacies, you can also enjoy live music jam sessions, dance competitions, comedy events and mime artists at the festival.
+While you chow down these unusual delicacies, you can also enjoy live music jam sessions, dance competitions, comedy events, and mime artists at the festival.

 Reaching Hokitika from New Zealand: The best way to reach Hokitika from New Zealand is to take a bus from Manchester St Super Stop to Christchurch International Airport which takes about thirty minutes costing around INR 250 (per person).
 From Christchurch International Airport, take a flight to Hokitika which will take about forty-five minutes to reach you to your destination costing around INR 4500 to INR 19000, depending on the airline and your time of travel.

 The Festival is held every year on the second Saturday in the month of March which is the 9th of March, 2019 (Saturday).
 The Festival is held at Cass Square, Hokitika.
 You can access the Hokitika Wild Food Festival on the corner of Weld and Bealey Streets.

 New Zealand Honeymoon Packages On TravelTriangle